How to Add a New Page to a Existing Flash Site

 The next example will go through steps needed to create a new page in a Full Flash template that uses only one .fla and one .swf, where the pages are contained within Movie Clip symbols.

-1. Launch Flash and open the template's .fla file in the "fla" folder.
 First you'll need to make a new button that will open the new page.
-See How to Create Additional Buttons for a Flash Template Using Adobe Flash

 The original menu:

-The menu with a new button added: 2.
-The new button is a duplicate of the "Contacts" button that comes before it, so it has retained the script from that button.
+2. The new button is a duplicate of the "Contacts" button that comes before it, so it has retained the script from that button.
 The script now needs to be modified to open your new page.

 Click on the new button to select it and open the Actions panel to view its script: